igrishaev/lambda/README.md

 [jsam]: https://github.com/igrishaev/jsam

 These three middleware mimic their counterparts from Ring-json but rely on the JSam library to keep dependencies as narrow as possible.
+Each middleware, in addition to a ring handler, accepts an optional map of JSON settings.

 The following example shows how to build a stack of middleware properly: